-Ghevar (घेवर) or honey comb dessert is an Indian delicacy from the Rajasthani cuisine, made on festivals in monsoon season like Teej and Rakhsha Bandhan.
+Ghevar (घेवर) or honey comb dessert is an Indian delicacy from the Rajasthani cuisine.
+It’s typically made on festivals during the monsoon season.
+These festivals include Teej and Rakhsha Bandhan.
 Ghevar is way different from other usual Indian sweets.
 It has a unique taste.
 Continue reading to find details of ghevar (also called malai ghevar) and ghevar recipe.

 Jump to